This topic describes several basic terms used in OSS.

 - The name must be 3 to 63 bytes in length.

-The fundamental entities stored in OSS.
+The basic unit for data operations in OSS.
 Objects are also known as files.
 OSS does not use a hierarchical structure for objects, but instead uses a flat structure.
 All elements are stored as objects in buckets.
-However, OSS supports folders as a concept to group objects and simplify management.
 An object is composed of object metadata, user data, and a key.
-A key is used to uniquely identify an object in a bucket.
-Object metadata is a group of key-value pairs that define the properties of an object, such as the last modification time and the object size.
+A key is used to identify an object in a bucket.
+Object metadata is a group of key-value pairs that define the properties of an object, such as the last modified time and the object size.
 You can also assign user metadata to the object.

 The lifecycle of an object starts when the object is uploaded, and ends when the object is deleted.
 During the lifecycle, content can be appended only to objects created by using append upload.
 If you want to modify an object, you must upload a new object that has the same name as the existing object to replace the existing object.